yaswini20/datastructures-csa0316-/README.md

 Day 16 -Minimum spaning tree<br />
 16.1.
 Implement a C Program to find MST for the given graph using Prim's Algorithm<br />
 16.2.
 Implement a C Program to find MST for the given graph using Kruskal's Algorithm<br />

+Day 17 -Dijkstra's Algorithm<br />
+17.1.
+Implement a C Program to find the shortest path for the given weighted directed graph using Dijkstra's Algorithm<br />
+17.2.
+Implement a C Program to find MST shortest path for the given unweighted directed graph using Dijkstra's Algorithm<br />